 Many still believe that at this point, the Queen utters the magic words ‘Arise Sir ….’, which leads to the caption in this article.
 However information gleaned from the Royal website on the investiture ceremony and other sources indicate otherwise.
 “Contrary to popular belief, the Queen does not use the form ‘Arise, Sir …’, but touches the kneeling knight lightly on each shoulder with the flat sword.”

 Sir Susantha de Fonseka died in the year 1963.
 Among the many tributes in his memory are the Sir Susantha De Fonseka memorial Prize for Arts at Royal College.
-The road, which ran by his palatial house, has been named ‘Susantha Mawatha’ in memory of him.
+The road, which ran by his palatial house named ‘Siri Medura’, has been named ‘Susantha Mawatha’ in memory of him.
 You will find this road crossing the new Galle Road at Panadura, close to the Post Office complex.
 If you are traveling towards Galle, turn right towards the old road and the lagoon.
 His house is found near the end where it meets the old road (now called Arthur V. Dias Mawatha) facing the beautiful Panadura lagoon.
-Pictured below is the premise, as used by an International School today.
+Pictured below is the premise, as used by an International School at that time.

 (1) Caste Conflict and Elite Formation – Michael Roberts.